-Jennifer Aniston's Oura Ring is ideal for tracking your sleep and step count - now at a new low price
+Jennifer Aniston's Oura Ring is ideal for tracking your sleep and step count - now at its lowest ever price

-The star was spotted wearing the smart ring while filming for The Morning Show in New York - but she's worn it for years
+The A-lister was first spotted wearing the smart ring while filming The Morning Show in New York, but we've seen it again since then

-One of the first people to follow this trend was Jennifer Aniston.
-The star was spotted with Oura Ring on her ringer as she walked the streets of New York, filming The Morning Show.
+Jennifer Aniston was one of the first people to follow the trend.
+The star was spotted with the Oura Ring Generation 3 on her finger last year as she walked the streets of New York, filming The Morning Show for Apple TV.
+But, the star has actually been wearing the ring for years.

 Before buying the Oura Ring 3 in Heritage or Horizon models, the brand strongly recommends you order their sizing kit.
 It's free and once you know your size, you can order the ring safe in the knowledge that it'll fit perfectly.